Connected Insurance: How to benchmark a best-in-class telematics SDK?

 To provide an overview of a trip, all telematics SDKs collect data on the distance driven and on the trip duration.
 These are essential indicators for connected insurance programs as actuarial models demonstrate that increased kilometers and time spent driving correlate with higher risk.
 While mobile telematics is highly effective at detecting trips, accurately detecting the exact distance and duration is more challenging.

-As explained in this article, mobile telematics combines several mechanisms to detect a trip.
+As explained in the article "How does automatic trip detection work?", mobile telematics combines several mechanisms to detect a trip.
 These mechanisms can be more than 99% effective, as demonstrated in the previous section.
 However, a short lapse of time is required for the phone OS to wake up the app in background and confirm that the detected movement is a motorised trip.
 During this short time window, no driving data is recorded by the SDKs, meaning that the first 300 to 500 meters of each trip are not captured in terms of distance, duration and driving behavior.

-Some TSPs compensate for this by completing the trip.
-They consider that the distance between the last known location of the car and the first measured point of the new trip was actually driven by the vehicle.
-This strategy is called “auto completion”.
-In some cases, that improves the user interface because the trip is displayed with the correct starting point in the app.
+Some telematics service providers (TSP) compensate for this by completing the trip, a strategy called "auto-completion".
+These TSPs consider that the distance between the last known location of the car and the first measured point of the new trip was actually driven by the vehicle.
+In some cases, this strategy improves the app interface because the trip is displayed with the correct starting point in the app.

-We chose to display only the part of the trip where driving data is actually collected.
-Auto completing the trip does not bring any information about the behavior of the driver during this part of the trip.
-Auto completion is a nice visual enhancement but does not improve the data analysis.
-Trips with auto-completion and trips without auto-completion provide insurers with the same volume of driving data.
+• Transparency with drivers requires displaying only the portion of the trip where driving data is actually collected.
+Auto completing the trip adds no information about the driving behaviour during that segment.
+While it may enhance visual presentation, it does not improve data analysis.
+Whether a trip is auto-completed or not, insurers receive the same volume of driving data.

-In the context of Pay-How-You-Drive programs, auto-completion does not bring any additional value as there is no behavioural data associated with the computed distance and duration.
+• In the context of Pay-How-You-Drive programs, auto-completion does not add any additional value as there is no behavioral data associated with the computed distance and duration.

-In the context of Pay-As-You-Drive programs, as explained extensively in the article “Understanding Beacon Technology in Connected Insurance” (link here), auto-completion is not relevant as telematics apps should be combined with a beacon.
+• In the context of Pay-As-You-Drive programs, as explained extensively in the article “Understanding Beacon Technology in Connected Insurance”, auto-completion is not relevant as telematics apps should be combined with a beacon.

-When comparing telematics SDKs, insurers can quickly identify those using auto-completion by opening the app and checking the trip interface.
+To identify the few SDKs using auto-completion, insurers should open the app and check the trip interface.
 If the first meters of a trip appear in a different color - typically grey - it means that auto-completion was used to compute the missing distance.
 As noted above, although the app may display a complete trip, it is only an interface modification.
 There is no difference in terms of quality and quantity of driving data collected compared to other SDKs.

 Battery consumption

 Battery consumption refers to how much an SDK impacts a phone’s battery life.
-Optimized battery consumption is a requirement to boost user adoption and minimize customer complaints.
+Optimized battery consumption is a requirement to boost user adoption and minimize frictions and complaints from users.

 Measuring battery consumption varies depending on the phone operating system.